In the same section

 You can secure a fellowship in two ways:

-• by applying for funding offered ULB or a third party
+- by applying for research funding offered by ULB or a third party

 For each funding programme, several doctoral fellowships are generally available.